verhas/javageci/REFERENCE.md

 and the predicate may return {@code false} even if the codes are not the same but the difference is only formatting and white space.

+Another possible use-case can be when the generator writes some time stamp into the source code to signal the last time the code was generated. in that case a simple though bit more complex than the default trivial source code comparator may mask out the time stamp treating that as irrelevant change and signal only code change if the code was significantly modified.

 This comparator should return {@code true} if the source code was changed.
 The arguments to the bi-predicate are the lists of strings that contain the source code as it was read from the disk (first argument)